The Snowdon Trust Financial Awards

 - All applicants must confirm receipt of their award.

-- If there is any change in your circumstances during the year of your grant award, you should notify the Snowdon Trust as soon as possible.
+- If there is any change in your circumstances during the year of your award, you should notify the Snowdon Trust as soon as possible.

 - All awardees are required to report back on the impact the award has had, as specified in the reporting requirements.